 Many Roku channels are completely free to watch, such as The Roku Channel and Pluto TV.
 Some channels offer premium content alongside the free content, but there is no obligation to make a purchase.
 Also, keep in mind that some Roku channels can be added to your device for free, but require a paid subscription or valid cable subscription to stream content.

 You can add the HBO Channel to your Roku for free, but you will need to have a paid subscription to use the service.
-You can simply log in if you already have an active subscription, or sign up to it and then log in if you don’t.
+You can simply log in if you already have an active subscription, or sign up to it and then log in if you don’t, to watch the hit sitcom Friends and other shows.

 After the initial device cost, you can use Roku for free by adding just the free channels.
 You will only need to pay if you sign up to a paid service like Netflix or purchase content, such as a movie.